 If you have a Medicare supplement plan, you may face rate increases at some point and consider changing plans.
-If you’re satisfied with your current plan, you should typically stay with your plan for as long as the coverage and insurance company continue to meet your needs.
+If you’re satisfied with your current plan, you should typically stay with your plan.
+You can stay with a plan as long as the coverage and insurance company continue to meet your needs.

-If your Medicare supplement plan is not meeting your coverage needs or budget, you may be considering switching to a new type of Medigap plan.
+Your Medicare supplement plan might not meet your coverage needs or budget.
+If so, you may be considering switching to a new type of Medigap plan.
 For example, you may want to switch because:

 - You are paying for benefits you don’t need,

-- You need a more comprehensive plan that offers additional benefits now than you did when you first bought your policy,
+- You’re in need of a more comprehensive plan.
+This includes a plan that offers additional benefits now than you did when you first bought your policy,

 - You are not satisfied with the company you purchased your supplement from, or